EpicGamesExt/raddebugger/README.md

 - `hash_store` (`HS_`): Implements a cache for general data blobs, keyed by a 128-bit hash of the data.
 Used as a general data store by other layers.
 - `metagen` (`MG_`): A metaprogram which is used to generate primarily code and data tables.
-Consumes Metadesk files, stored with the extension `.mc`, and generates C code which is then included by hand-written C code.
+Consumes Metadesk files, stored with the extension `.mdesk`, and generates C code which is then included by hand-written C code.
 Currently, it does not analyze the codebase's hand-written C code, but in principle this is possible.
 This allows easier & less-error-prone management of large data